-2.2.4 Which strategy wins?
+Which strategy wins?

 Table 1 compares the performance of the above two strategies (God-fearing and Machiavellian), and the ancestral state, following the advent of the intentionality system and complex language.
 Machiavellians would clearly outcompete ancestral individuals because, while everything else is identical between them, ancestrals cannot exploit these new cognitive features for personal gain.
-More importantly however, Table 1 indicates that god-fearing strategists can outcompete Machiavellis.
+More importantly however, Table 1 indicates that god-fearing strategists can outcompete Machiavellians.
 They differ in just two respects: god-fearing strategists have a lower probability of detection, but miss out on some opportunities for selfish rewards.
-Therefore, god-fearing strategists will outcompete Machiavellis as long as the total expected costs of punishment (i.e. the probability of detection (p) multiplied by the cost of punishment (c) is greater than the cost of missed opportunities for selfish rewards (m).
+Therefore, god-fearing strategists will outcompete Machiavellians as long as the total expected costs of punishment (i.e. the probability of detection (p) multiplied by the cost of punishment (c) is greater than the cost of missed opportunities for selfish rewards (m).
 In other words, when the inequality pc > m is true.
-This would occur wherever the rewards of selfishness were relatively small compared with the costs of public exposure

-(which may include social sanctions, seizure of property, physical harm, ostracism, imprisonment, punishment of kin, or death).
+This would occur wherever the rewards of selfishness were relatively small compared with the costs of public exposure (which may include social sanctions, seizure of property, physical harm, ostracism, imprisonment, punishment of kin, or death).
 Even a small p can mean selfishness does not pay on the average.
 Moreover, Error Management Theory predicts that, where pc > m, we should expect exaggerated estimates of p (such as a belief that supernatural agents are watching) to outperform accurate estimates of p, given that the latter will engender more mistakes (Haselton and Buss 2000; Haselton and Nettle 2006; Nettle 2004).
+Interestingly, recent criminal evidence indicates that offenders tend to underestimate the probability of being caught and the costs of punishment (Robinson and Darley 2004).